 Series 5 owners will, of course, receive their device starting September 20th with WatchOS 6 already installed.
 Rather unexpectedly, it was revealed yesterday that the next generation device comes with an always-on retina display.
 The battery life is the same and there’s still no native sleep tracking.

 The watch also slaps on a compass and current elevation feature to help users better navigate their day.
 Emergency calling has been expanded to over 150 countries.
 Other than that, everything else seems to be the same as in the Series 4 model.

 WatchOS 6, though, should introduce several features we’ve not seen before.
 Here’s what you can look forward to.

 Stand-alone app store

 Apple added LTE connectivity to Series 3 in 2017, but users still had to use a companion application on their iPhone to download and install apps.
-That’s all changing soon and you’ll be able to download apps on the go via an App Store that sits directly on the watch.
+That’s all changing now and you’ll be able to download apps on the go via an App Store that sits directly on the watch.

-You’ll be able to set the Taptic Engine inside the watch to silently tap out the hour.
+You’ll are able to set the Taptic Engine inside the watch to silently tap out the hour.
 Or set a chime to ring, instead.
 Hold two fingers on your watch face, and it will read out the time.

 Apple enhanced its app complications last year and it is adding more complications in 2019.
 The new ones will show decibel levels, cellular strength, rain data and more.